guillermodeandajauregui/ARPA/README.md

 ![alt text](https://github.com/guillermodeandajauregui/ARPA/blob/master/images/Presentacion_20200522.png?raw=true)

-All control samples are evaluated to determine the quality of the experiment.
+- All control samples are evaluated to determine the quality of the experiment.

-**imagen**

-The curves for each sample are assesed to determine the status of each sample
+- The curves for each sample are assesed to determine the status of each sample

-**imagen**

 ### FRIENDLY WEB-INTERFACE TO LOOK AT THE AMPLIFICATION CURVES AND THE RESULTS OF THE EXPERIMENT